-The Contingency Plan is provided in Appendix 1.
 The primary copy of the Contingency Plan and Emergency Procedures (the Contingency Plan) is kept in the office of the Emergency Coordinator.
+Details of the Contingency Plan are provided in an attached supplement.

 Munitions awaiting treatment could detonate prior to being placed on the APE 1236 Incinerator feed conveyor.
 Munitions placed on the APE 1236 Incinerator feed conveyor could detonate prior to entering the rotary kiln.
 It is extremely unlikely that the APE 1236 Incinerator treatment residues, air pollution control system (APCS) residues or kiln ash, or kiln metal residue would present a detonation/explosion hazard.
 In all cases the hazard would be limited to the APE 1236 Incinerator through exposure to potential bodily injury or death.
 Off-site impacts would not occur as a result of unplanned/uncontrolled explosion or fire.